EFTEC/BladeOne/README.md

 ## Asset Management

-The next libraries are designed to work with assets (css, javascript, images and so on).
-While it's possible to show a asset without a special library but it's a challenge if you want to work with relative path using a MVC route.
+The next libraries are designed to work with assets (CSS, JavaScript, images and so on).
+While it's possible to show an asset without a special library but it's a challenge if you want to work with relative path using an MVC route.

 For example, let's say the next example: http://localhost/img/resource.jpg